uutzinger/C12880MA/README.md

 # C12880MA
 C12880 mini spectrometer code for teensy.
 This code has not been tested yet.
-Expect by Fall 2019.
+Expected by Fall 2019.

 Code for reading of Hamamatsu spectrometer with teensy 3.x microcontroller.
 It uses externally triggered ADC and DMA.
 The clock is adjustable.